willyeo2/Will-s-LMSC-261-Repository/:Week5:/WYeo_Assignment5 Documentation.md

 `if (counter % 3 = 0 && counter % 5 = 0)`

 This generated an "Invalid left-hand side in assignment" error in the console.
-I assume this is either because I failed to used parentheses around the modulo operations or because I used a single "=" sign instead of the required 3 "===".
+I assume this is either because I failed to used parentheses around the modulo operations, or because I used a single "=" sign instead of the required 3 "===".
 4. How I Overcame Them:
-- My initial solution was to set "int j" to be less than "int i + 1".
-That got rid of the extraneous line, but, as my teacher expertly noted, this took an extra step that could potentially drain CPU.
-I removed the step of adding 1 to "int j" by setting the initial value of "int i" to 1.
-This eliminated the line and saved valuable processing power.
+- As I mentioned previously, I eventually surrendered and looked up the solution my girlfriend found on the Codeacademy forum.
+In fairness, however, I don't think I understood enough about "for" loops to have gotten it myself.
+I didn't understand how to properly nest an "if/else" statement within the loop.
+Even if I had, my incorrect syntax would have  kept me from doing it properly.
 5. What Code I Used From Elsewhere/Others:
-- I did not use any outside code for this project.
+- I found the solution on the Codeacademy.com forums.
+The link to the exact thread can be found [here](https://www.codecademy.com/forum_questions/4f97524f1a89c30003000a62)